lmurtinho/RatioGreedyClustering/README.md

 ## Bibliography

-<a id="#bib1">1</a>: Cicalese, Ferdinando, Laber, Eduardo, and Murtinho, Lucas.
+<a id="bib1">1</a>: Cicalese, Ferdinando, Laber, Eduardo, and Murtinho, Lucas.
 New results on information-theoretic clustering.
 2019.

-<a id="#bib2">2</a>: Dhillon, Inderjit S., Mallela, Subramanyam, and Kumar, Rahul.
+<a id="bib2">2</a>: Dhillon, Inderjit S., Mallela, Subramanyam, and Kumar, Rahul.
 A divisive information-theoretic feature clustering algorithm for text classification. *Journal of Machine Learning Research*, 3:1265-1287, 2003.

+<a id="bib3">3</a>: Lewis, David D.  RCV1-v2/LYRL2004: The LYRL2004 Distribution of the RCV1-v2 Text Categorization Test Collection (12-Apr-2004 Version). http://www.jmlr.org/papers/volume5/lewis04a/lyrl2004_rcv1v2_README.htm.